premAI-io/prem-operator/docs/guides/langchain.md

     print(f"Assistant: {result}")
 ```

-- Run the project to the demo in action.
+- Run the project to see the demo in action.

 ```bash
 python demo.py